The problem with technographic signals

 What to do with the list

-Contact enrichment.
-Feed the confirmed tenant list back into Deepline to find VP Customer Success, Head of IT, or RevOps contacts at each account.
+Contact enrichment: feed the tenant list back into Deepline to find IT, RevOps, or CX contacts at each confirmed account.